Graham Hurley Books in Order

 Graham Hurley Book Adaptations

-Graham Hurley Awards and Nominations
+Graham Hurley Awards and Honors

-One Under was nominated for the Barry Award for Best British Crime Novel in 2008
+- One Under – Barry Award, Best British Crime Novel (2008)